ibm-cloud-docs/vmwaresolutions/services/caveonix_license_ordering.md

    {:note}

 4. Specify a new license name, or use the default one **cav-_xx_** where _xx_ represents two randomly generated alphabetic characters.
 The name must be unique across all Caveonix service instances and all instances in the {{site.data.keyword.cloud_notm}} account.
-5. Click the link or links of the terms that apply to your order, and ensure that you agree with these terms before you order the license.
+5. Click the link or links of the terms that apply to your order.
+Ensure that you agree with these terms before you order the license.
 6. Click **Provision**.

 ## Results